ncatlab/nlab-content/pages/2497.md

 Notes from talks can be found [here](http://canyon23.net/math/talks) and [here](http://tqft.net/UCR-blobs1).

-Some notes appeared in the context of the [cars for sale in cebu](http://www.carsforsalecebu.com)
+Some notes appeared in the context of the

 * [[Oberwolfach Workshop, June 2009 -- Strings, Fields, Topology]]